 So you just got a new external drive and wanted to sell or give away your old one?
 Or your current external drive just got over-cluttered, and you want to completely wipe it out to regain all the storage space?

 In this quick guide, you’ll learn two different ways to securely erase an external drive on a Mac computer.

-Warning: before you proceed, make sure you've already backed up all your important data.
-Once you use any of the methods below, the drive will be completely erased clean, and all of your data will be removed permanently.
-You've been warned.
+Before you proceed, make sure you’ve already backed up all your important data.
+Once you use any of the methods below, the drive will be completely erased and all data will be removed permanently.

-First off, connect your external hard drive to your Mac.
-Make sure the device can be detected by the machine.
-Then follow the step by step tutorial below:
+First off, connect your external hard drive to a Mac.
+Make sure the device can be detected by the computer.
+Then follow the step-by-step tutorial below:

 - Select the disk or volume in the list on the left panel.

-- Choose a file system you want to which you want to format your external drive.
-E.g. for a flash drive, it's usually FAT.
+- Choose a file system to which you want to format your external drive.

 - After that, click Erase to continue.

 Note: If your drive is an SSD, you won’t be able to click “Security Options” as this option will be grayed out.
 It’s because SSDs don’t have to go through this process due to the way it manages files.

 If for any reason, Disk Utility fails to wipe your drive by showing errors like “unable to write to the last block of the device“.